solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-44.md

 The `formula equation` of Axis of symmetry:
 - In the `Vertex form` of quadratic `y = (x-h)² + k`, the symmetry line is: **`x = h`**.
+Mind that, to understand this form, refers to the `Absolute value graph` notion.

 - In the `Standard form` of quadratic `y=ax²+bx+c`, the symmetry line is: **`x=−b/2a`**
 ![image](https://user-images.githubusercontent.com/14041622/37552727-94427d52-29f5-11e8-92d4-53e6650558ba.png)